A Brief Outlook on Psilocybin and Its Benefits in Psychotherapy

 ADHD has shown a particular relationship with Psilocybin whereas macrodosing has not shown as many correlated effects in improving mental functioning.
 Microdosing on the other hand has been found to have a great number of benefits on people suffering from ADHD.

-One of the largest researches conducted on the self-rated effectiveness of Psilocybin for ADHD was conducted by Maastricht University in the Netherlands.
-Around 4000 participants reported back on their practice of microdosing.
 The practice of microdosing was taking a dose every weekday and not on the weekends, or every other day.
 This is not the Fadiman cycle mentioned elsewhere on the website: Day 1, microdose; Day 2, no dose; Day 3, no dose, Day 4 begin cycle again.
 The results showed that most users showed an increase in attention to detail with the ability to creatively look for solutions for a given problem.
 This is quite in contrast to macrodosing Psilocybin where there is a decrease in concentration and ability to focus on one task.

 One of the key domains of ADHD in patients that should be considered in terms of Psilocybin treatment is emotional dysfunction, such as a lack of emotional control and impulsivity.